PAREL-ENGLISH-SCHOOL/VoiceAi/README.md

-# Voice Ai : the ultimate Ai bot
+# Voice Ai : the ultimate realtime Ai bot

+## Description
+It is a real time chatbot that combines voice, text and vision capabilities to deliver a seamless and interactive user experiences.
+Designed for versatility, It understands spoken language, processes text with precision, for dynamic applications like virtual assistance, education and many more.

 ## Disclaimer
 This is made for a science exhibition project.
 There is a lot of room for improvement.
 It is just made for prototype purpose

 ## AI model
-This uses LLAMA 3.2 LLM preview.
+This uses LLAMA 3.2 LLM preview model.
 It can make mistakes.
 If the information given by AI is critical for you, you should cross check the results.

 ## Table of Content
 - [Prerequisites](#prerequistes)